Pelvic Floor Physical Therapy

 What does the typical treatment entail?

-After a detailed questionnaire and physical examination of your pelvic area (External/Internal), your therapist will discuss the findings with you and plan a treatment program to best suite your needs.
+After a detailed initial evaluation, your therapist will discuss the findings with you and plan a treatment program to best suite your needs.
 Some of the components of the treatment include dietary modifications, changes in voiding pattern, tips to tackle the urgency to empty your bladder.
 A home exercise program will be set up for you to work on.
 Your therapist may also suggest the use of different techniques to help you with your exercise program.
 These techniques may include:

-- Manual (hands on) techniques performed by therapist on the surface of the muscles in the pelvis, to help you locate and work your weak pelvic muscles correctly.
+- Manual (hands on) techniques to help you locate and work your weak pelvic muscles correctly.